stfc/PSyclone/doc/developers.rst

 The ``Config`` class is responsible for finding the configuration file (if no filename is passed to the constructor), parsing it and then storing the various configuration options.
+It also stores the list of supported APIs (``Config._supported_api_list``) and the default API to use if none is specified in either a config file or the command line (``Config``.)

 It also performs some basic consistency checks on the values it obtains from the configuration file.

-Since the default PSyclone API to use is read from the configuration file, it is not possible to have API-specifc sub-classes of ``Config`` as we don't know which API is in use before we read the file.
+Since the PSyclone API to use can be read from the configuration file, it is not possible to have API-specifc sub-classes of ``Config`` as we don't know which API is in use before we read the file.
 However, the configuration file can contain API-specific settings.
 These are placed in